snaplet/action/README.md

-# Snaplet Instant Database Preview Environment Github Action
+# Snaplet Instant Database Github Action

+Deploy an instant database per pull request.
+Integrate with hosting services smoothly.

 ## Usage

+Create a GitHub Action Workflow file in your repository following one of these examples.

 ### With Vercel